tangshuang/.datamanager.js/README.md

 ## Tips

-1) why we provide a `dispatch` method to modify data in datamanager?
+1) why we don't provide a `dispatch` method to modify data in datamanager?

 Because data is static context, it means data should not be changed.
 A situation about change data is that: when you save data to server side, you do not want to wait the reqeust finished, you want to update datamanager, and update views at the same time.